theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 ## Sexual abuse in general

-What surprised me was one of the alleged messages by a student/alumnus about another teachers in another school of the same group:
+What surprised me was one of the alleged messages by a student/alumnus about another teacher in another school of the same group:

 > And [another teacher] used to deal with kids from age 10-14 than older ones.
 Imagine … What sucks is we didn't even know it was wrong at that point because abusive/toxic/patriarchal behaviour was something even the female teachers practised.
 Slapping, body shaming, slut shaming for having male friends was normalised.